dzanynwa/react-native-hgraph/README.md

 ## Introduction

+Forked from (https://www.npmjs.com/package/react-native-hgraph) for the purposes of MedRecord.

 This is a React Native native implementation of the [hGraph](http://hgraph.org/) library. hGraph is a visual representation of a patient's health status, designed to increase awareness of the individual's factors that can affect one's overall health.